- January 24, 2023

 Calories: 368 calories per 1 cup mashed

-Avocado is a fruit that’s increased in popularity over the last 20 years.
+Avocado has increased in popularity over the last 20 years.
 According to the United States Department of Agriculture (USDA) Economic Research Service, per capita avocado consumption in the United States has tripled since 2001.

 Add avocado to the diet by:

 - Mashing and spreading it on a sandwich.